-If you request a funding amount greater than the ceiling of the award range, we will consider your application non-responsive, and it will not enter into the review process.
+If applicants request a funding amount greater than the ceiling of the award range, HHS/CDC will consider the application non-responsive, and it will not enter into the review process.
 We will notify you that your application did not meet the submission requirements.

+Special Requirements

-Special Requirements: If your application is incomplete or non-responsive to the special requirements listed in this section, it will not enter into the review process.
+If your application is incomplete or non-responsive to the special requirements listed in this section, it will not enter into the review process.
 We will notify you that your application did not meet submission requirements.